maxcolliander/AsciiVision/README.md

 Here are some planned improvements and features for AsciiVision:
 - [ ] Add support for webcam usage and live footage processing.
 - [ ] Modularize the ASCII processing pipeline for better maintainability.
-- [ ] Add a file selection option when the program is run.
 - [ ] Implement color correction for better visual output --saturation.
 - [ ] Add braille option --braille
 - [ ] Add settings as a input to -> convertToAscii function